 The job is submitted to the small queue with a total CPU time limit of 1000 seconds; the MSC Nastran job will be limited to 995 seconds. ppmdelta (LINUX) ppmdelta= memory_size Default: 105% of executable size Note: The following capability is dependent upon the queue submission commands defined by the "submit" keyword and your queuing system.
 The capability or examples may not work on your system.
 Specifies the amount of memory to add to the "memory" value to determine "ppm", the per-process memory value.
 The per-process limit is the total amount of memory that each process may acquire.
 This includes the executable, open core memory (via the "memory" keyword), disk file buffers, and etc. (Altix systems also include EAG FFIO cache).
 The size is specified as a memory size, see Specifyi ing Memory Sizes, 65.
 If size is less than 1000, then "ppmdelta" equals size divided by 100 and multiplied by the size of the executable, i.e., 105 specifies the default 105% of executable size.
 If size is greater than 1000, but less than the size of the executable, then "ppmdelta" equals size plus the executable size.
 If size exceeds the size of the executable, then "ppmdelta" equals size.
-Example: nast_ver example queue=small mem=100m ppmdelta=10m The job is submitted to the small queue with a memory size of 100 MW, and per-process memory limit of 110 MW. pre pre=command_string Default: None Runs the specified command before the job begins.
+Example: nast_ver example queue=small mem=100m ppmdelta=10m The job is submitted to the small queue with a memory size of 100 MW, and a per-process memory limit of 110 MW. pre pre=command_string Default: None Runs the specified command before the job begins.
 Commands with spaces in the path, arguments or linux pipes should be put in a single command file and "pre=" should point to that command.
-See post for examples See Environment Variables, 230, for a list of environment variables that may be used in a "pre" command.

-mdelta JINUX) prmdelta=size Default: 5120 Note: The following capability is dependent upon the queue submission comm defined by the "submit" keyword and your queuing system.
-The capabilit examples may not work on your system.
+See post for examples See Environment Variables, 230, for a list in a "pre" command. of environi ment variables that may be used prmdelta (LINUX) prmdelta=size Default: 5120 Note: The following capability is dependent defined by the "submit" keyword and examples may not work on your syste your queuin